ArminJo/ATtiny-HighVoltageProgrammer_FuseEraser/README.md

 [![Hit Counter](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2FArminJo%2FATtiny-HighVoltageProgrammer_FuseEraser)](https://github.com/brentvollebregt/hit-counter)

 Based on [Recover Bricked ATtiny Using Arduino as high voltage programmer](http://www.electronics-lab.com/recover-bricked-attiny-using-arduino-as-high-voltage-programmer/)
-This program restores the default fuse settings of the ATtiny and can perform a chip erase & lock bits reset.
+This program restores the default fuse settings of the ATtiny and can perform a chip erase & lock bits reset.<br/>
-The fuses can then easily be changed with the programmer you use for uploading your program.
+After resetting, the fuses can then easily be changed with the programmer you use for uploading your program e.e. avrdude.<br/>
+To burn micronucleus bootloader on an empty chip use the `Burn_avrdude-*` scripts available [here](https://github.com/ArminJo/micronucleus-firmware/tree/master/utils).

 ### Modified for easy use with Nano board on a breadboard
 - Added option to press button instead of sending character to start programming